AWEB2018/lecturedemo/readme.txt

 ## DAY-11
     >> ON LOAD MAKE DEFAULT REQUEST :: ON READY
     >> HANDLE INVALID INPUT
+    >> Assignment on Postion; With image background; bottom-left; bottom-right and some text in center.
+        Make interactive. by changing background

 ## DAY 10
     >> ASSIGNMENT SEARCH :: USING NORMAL AJAX